-Figure 12.
-Bayesian expectation values for the SEGUE sub-sample compared to the results from the SEGUE parameter pipeline.
-The colour codes the quality measure Q, as in Fig. 11. than DR9 and AP08 by $\sim 0.5\, dex$ in the intermediate and lower gravity range (about 0.3 dex for all stars).
+The Bayesian gravities are systematically higher for suspected main sequence stars ($\log(g) > 4$ in both determinations), reflecting the systematic gravity underestimates of SEGUE DR9 in this range (also confirmed by SEGUE not matching expectations for the main sequence).
+The purely spectroscopic gravities of our method are significantly lower than DR9 and AP08 by ~ 0.45 dex in the intermediate and lower gravity range (using $\log(g) < 4.0$ in AP08).
 This is clearly identified as a bias, since the Bayesian approach reports too young ages, especially for several metal-poor stars.
 Though the Bayesian approach cannot completely eradicate a systematic bias in one of its inputs, it strongly reduces this problem by systematically increasing the surface gravities by an average of 0.25 dex compared to the purely spectroscopic value.

-The metallicity determinations for [Fe/H] between -2 and ~ -0.6 dex are robust.
+The Bayesian metallicity determinations for [Fe/H] between -2 and ~ -0.6 dex are robust.
 However, metal-rich stars have a recognizable metallicity difference between our photometric and our spectroscopic determinations, with the latter being systematically lower.
-For the open cluster M67 ([Fe/H] ~ 0.0 or ~ 0.05 Magic et al. 2010; Gratton 2000) our spectroscopy alone gives [Fe/H] -0.17 versus a photometric estimate of ~ 0.05 .
+For the open cluster M67 ([Fe/H] ~ 0.0 or ~ 0.05 Magic et al. 2010; Gratton 2000) our spectroscopy alone gives [Fe/H] - 0.17 versus a photometric estimate of ~ 0.05.
 As in the case of the gravities, the Bayesian method partly mitigates this problem: photometric metallicities in this range push the combined estimates towards higher values; however, due to the intrinsic uncertainty of 0.2 dex, the corrections are minor.
-This also shows the importance of fair error assessment: in this case a too low error estimate from spectroscopy prevents a stronger correction of the value by the photometric information, which has intrinsic uncertainties of ~ 0.25 dex in this range.
-The metallicity underestimates result also in a slope against the SEGUE DR9 values at high metallicities as seen in Fig. 12.
-Tests show stability of our results down to a signal to noise ratio of ~ 30 and checks on the continuum setting yielded no conclusive evidence.
-It is very likely that a finer resolution of the synthetic spectral grid and inclusion of the α -enhancement dimension will solve the problem, for remaining differences we can use the Bayesian framework to detect and rectify remaining biases.
+This also shows the importance of fair error assessment: overconfident, i.e. too small, error estimates from spectroscopy prevent a stronger correction of the value by the photometric information, which has intrinsic uncertainties of ~ 0.25 dex in this range.
+Tests show stability of our results down to a signal to noise ratio of ~ 30 and checks on the continuum placement yielded no conclusive evidence.
+It is very likely that a finer resolution of the grid of synthetic spectra, its extension to a larger wavelength coverage5, and allowing for α -enhancement will solve the problem.
 This work is in progress and will be presented in a future paper dealing specifically with the analysis of SEGUE spectra.
-The most important result is, that even at significant systematic biases, the Bayesian method itself remains robust, i.e. other parameters are not strongly affected, and the solutions are pushed towards a significantly less biased result.